NixOS/rfcs/rfcs/0017-intensional-store.md

 `$cas` entries are prepared by building them in a path that has the same total length as its final `$cas` entry.
 This means they can be built practically anywhere, in `/tmp`, in a home directory, in the `.prepare` directory in the Store, etc. It is recommended to make a part of the path a unique-per-build string.
 To make sure only the build's own references need rewriting, it is recommended to build using only `$cas` entries as dependencies, instead of relying on rewriting paths.

-After the build, its `$cas` is calculated and any occurences of the build path are replaced with `/var/lib/nix/$cas`.
+After the build, the runtime dependencies file is generated in-memory (if there are dependencies), the `$cas` is calculated including the runtime dependencies buffer, any occurences of the build path are replaced with `/var/lib/nix/$cas`, and the `$cas.m` file is written (if there are dependencies).

 If there undetected build path references, they might cause the finished entry to work incorrectly, and they will cause `$cas` to differ on every build of `$out`.
 This must be handled on a case-by-case basis.
 Perhaps we'll need pluggable hash rewriters.